 The young American soprano Amanda Hall has earned recognition for her performances of demanding roles on both the operatic and concert stages.
-In the 2016-17 season, Amanda Hall is soloist in Verdi’s Requiem with New Haven Symphony Orchestra as well as Canton Symphony Orchestra.
-Her engagements in the 2015-16 season included Messiah with the New Choral Society; singing Marschallin’s final scene from Der Rosenkavalier with Charleston Symphony Orchestra; Beethoven’s Missa Solemnis with Highland Park Presbyterian Church; and his Symphony No. 9 with Sioux City Symphony and Eugene Symphony.
+Ms. Hall's engagements in the 2015-16 season included Messiah with the New Choral Society; singing Marschallin’s final scene from Der Rosenkavalier with Charleston Symphony Orchestra; Beethoven’s Missa Solemnis with Highland Park Presbyterian Church; and his Symphony No. 9 with Sioux City Symphony and Eugene Symphony.
 In the summer of 2015, she sang The Maid in Thomas Adès Powder Her Face with Boston’s Odyssey Opera, and Rosalinda in Die Fledermaus in a return to Opera Theater of Connecticut.

 Her 2013-14 season engagements included the title role in Lucia di Lammermoor in her debut with Anchorage Opera, Konstanze in Die Entführung aus dem Serail in her debut with Opera Grand Rapids, Countess in Le nozze di Figaro with Western Plains Opera, a return to the Hartford Symphony Orchestra as soloist in Mendelssohn’s Incidental Music from A Midsummer Night’s Dream, in Messiah with Asheville Symphony, and in Beethoven’s Symphony No. 9 with Minot Symphony Orchestra.
 Recent season highlights include her first performances of Lucia in Lucia di Lammermoor and Gilda in Rigoletto, both with Opera Theater of Connecticut, Blanche in Hawaii Opera Theatre’s production of Dialogues des Carmelites, Carmina Burana with the New Haven Symphony Orchestra, and performing and recording the role of Amelia in Simon Boccanegra (1857 version) at the Beethoven Festival in Warsaw.
 Past highlights include Violetta in La traviata with Western Plains Opera Company, joining the roster of New York City Opera for its production of A Quiet Place, Donna Anna in Don Giovanni as a guest artist with Yale Opera, soprano soloist in Verdi’s Requiem with Lynn University, and in Haydn’s The Creation with the Idaho State Civic Symphony.